Thomas P. Kelley: Literary career

 The Black Donnellys is reputed to be the Harlequin book with the most printings, with 15 printings of two editions between April 1954 and April 1968.
 Another source states 400,000 copies in 22 editions were sold.
 However successful the books were, they were denounced as grossly inaccurate.
 James Reaney, citing Alfred Scott Garrett, states that Kelley "totally misportrayed Mr. and Mrs. James Donnelly”, effectively murdering them again.
 The book was described as "sensationalistic and not very factual".

-Canada's False Prophet is purported to be a biography of Brother XII by his brother Herbert Emmerson Wilson.
-Citing John Robert Colombo, the tale was likely "concocted" by Kelley and Herbert Emerson (single “m”) Wilson.
+Canada's False Prophet is purported to be a biography of the English mystic Brother XII by his brother Herbert Emmerson Wilson.
+Citing John Robert Colombo, the tale was likely "concocted" by Kelley and Herbert Emerson (single "m") Wilson.
 "Since this Wilson was born in Canada and Edward Arthur Wilson was born in England, there is hardly any likelihood there was a real connection between them."
 Thomas P. Kelley collaborated with the notorious safecracker Herbert Emerson Wilson to produce his unbelievable autobiography 'King of The Safecrackers', which was later titled, 'I Stole $16,000,000'.
-Interested in the story, Stanley Kubrick purchased the movie option, and after many years is now in development under the title 'God Fearing Man'.
+Interested in the story, Stanley Kubrick purchased the movie option, and after many years is now in development under the title God Fearing Man.

+Death

+Kelley died in Toronto on 14 February 1982.